Last updated by at .

 But all-in-ones do have a major drawback, which is that they take FOREVER to dry.
 Throwing them in the dryer for more than a few minutes is a no-no because it could damage the outer part of the dryer.
 So you have to wait and wait and wait and wait.
 When I have to line dry inside, I find that it takes my AIO diapers a day and a half to get dry, whereas my other stuff is dry within 8-12 hours.

-Swaddlebees has a Simplex One Size diaper that has all the convenience of an AIO, but provides a few fantastic innovations so that the diaper becomes so much more than an AIO.
+Swaddlebees One Size Simplex All In One Diapers has all the convenience of an AIO, but provides a few fantastic innovations so that the diaper becomes so much more than an AIO.
 This diaper is, in a word, RAD!
 Check out my video review to see what this diaper does that no other diaper on the market can offer.
 I think you’ll be impressed.
 Actually, I know you will.

 Told you it was awesome!
 Basically, this diaper has combined elements of my 3 favorite diapers in my entire stash.
 So I guess you could say it has become the ultimate supreme diaper.
 Any cloth diapering parent knows that the order in which you use diapers in your stash when they are all clean tells you a lot about your preferences, and the Swaddlebees Simplex One Size gets used pretty much the second that it is dry.
 Poor thing never gets a break!
 That’s the price it just has to pay for rocking so hard.
 I super highly recommend this diaper.
 It is pricey at $25.95, but totally worth it.
 And that’s coming from a frugal gal!